Phone(s):

 Columbia Care Center

 Columbia Care Center is an Intermediate Care Center that provides medical and rehabilitation services to elderly patients.
-They work with healthcare professionals and accept patients all year round in their facility in Columbia.
+They work with healthcare professionals to offer rehabilitation, short-term, bariatric programming, 24/7 skilled nursing, and other care services.

 Columbia City Police Department